-You can use the signatures editor, which is available in the GUI, to add a new user-defined (local) signature rule to an existing signatures object, or to modify a previously configured local signature rule.
-Except that it is defined by the user (you), a local signature rule has the same attributes as a default signature rule from Citrix, and it functions in the same way.
+You can use the signatures editor to add or modify a user-defined (local) signature rule to an existing signatures object.
+A local signature rule has the same attributes as a default signature rule from Citrix, and it functions in the same way.
 You enable or disable it, and configure the signature actions for it, just as you do for a default signature.

 Add a local rule if you need to protect your websites and services from a known attack that the existing signatures do not match.
 For example, you might discover a new type of attack and determine its characteristics by examining the logs on your web server, or you might obtain third-party information about a new type of attack.